 The term 'abacus' today refers to a frame containing parallel wires on which beads can move.
 Such abaci were in use in my lifetime (and at the time of writing of the two books cited above) in China, Japan etc., though the widespread availability of pocket calculators from the mid-70s on (made possible by the development of semi-conductors) has made them obsolete.

 The upshot of all this is that calculating devices needed for the purposes of trade and administration were widely available, and widely use, throughout the advanced civilisations of the ancient world.
-We refer for further detail, for those interested, to the books above, W etc.

 Overall assessment of Greek Mathematics